yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/memory.md

 ## Swap

-Swap is the operation swapping data between primary memory (RAM) and secondary storage (disk).
+*Swap* is the operation swapping data between primary memory (RAM) and secondary storage (disk).
 The time cost is mainly associated with transferring data.
 There are memory lock implemented when data undergoing transferring/swapping.

+Swap can be regraded as a buffer that temporarily holds transferring data between RAM and disk.
+When swap is full, it means RAM is full and data (inactive pages) is temporarily transferred to swap space, then to disk.

 ## Program Memory Allocation Schema